TheTexta/obsidian-main/Temp working for data assignment.md

-Probability of blackjack from first 2 cards through using a hypogeometric distribution.
+Probability of blackjack from first 2 cards through using a hypergeometric distribution.

 ### Formula